-SEE YOUR SCHOOL COUNSELOR FOR CLARIFICATION REGARDING CREDITS.

-Plano ISD Course No. Subject Grade Credi
+Plano ISD Course No. Subject Grade Credits

 306101 Cheerleading 9 - 12 1

 307151 Drill Team Prep 9 - 10 1

 307101 Drill Team 9 - 12 1

-306101 Grade Placement: Prerequisite: Try-c Credit: 1 This course is designed for students selected to perform on Freshman, Sophomore, Junior Varsity, or Varsity Cheerleading Squads.
-This class meets during the school day and consists of conditioning activities, skill development in several cheerleading techniques, and specific preparation for game and competition performances.
-Students gain membership through a try-out procedure held during the spring of the previous school year.
-Please see your counselor for credit information.
+306101 Cheerleading Grade Placement: 9 - 12 Prerequisite: Try-out procedure Credit: 1 This course is designed for students selected to perform Freshman, Sophomore, Junior Varsity, or Varsity Cheerl Squads.
+This class meets during the school day and conconditioning activities, skill development in several cheer techniques, and specific preparation for game and comp performances.
+Students gain membership through a tryprocedure held during the spring of the previous school y Please see your counselor for credit information. eading nsists of rleading netition out

+307151 Drill Team Prep

-307151 Grade Placement: Prerequisite: None Credit: 1 What's next?
-Drill ÷ Drill Team Prep is designed to help students prepare mentally and physically to try out for JV and/or Varsity drill teams.
-The class covers proper stretching, splits, kick technique, jazz technique, por as well as several different genres of dance.
+What's next?
+Drill Team

+Drill Team Prep is designed to help students prepare mentally and physically to try out for JV and/or Varsity drill teams.
+The class covers proper stretching, splits, kick technique, jazz technique, pom, as well as several different genres of dance.
 It also helps to develop coordination, body form, flexibility, rhythm and balance.
-This is no competitive course and is open to all who desire to enroll.
+This is noncompetitive course and is open to all who desire to enroll.
 Specific attire, including shoes, will be required.
-Successful completion of both semesters of this course will satisfy the PE credit requires for graduation.
+Successful completion of both semesters of this course will satisfy the PE credit required for graduation.

-307101 307102 307103 307104 Grade Placement: Prerequisite: Try-o Credit: 1 What's next?
-Drill ut procedure Drill Team is a precision performing group that provides students a opportunity to perform at a variety of venues.
+307101 Drill Team (9-12) 307102 307103 307104

+Grade Placement: 9 - 12 Prerequisite: Try-out procedure

+What's next?
+Drill Team

+Drill Team is a precision performing group that provides students an opportunity to perform at a variety of venues.
 Performances may include athletic events, competitions, community events, and stage shows.
 Drill team membership requires weekly after hours practice and rehearsals.
 Specific attire, including shoes, will be required.
 Students gain membership through a try-out procedure held during the spring of the previous school year.
-Successful completion or both semesters of this course will satisfy the PE credit or Fine

-both semesters of this course will satisfy the PE credit or Fine Arts credit required for graduation.
+Successful completion of both semesters of this course will satisfy the PE credit or Fine Arts credit required for graduation.